adard2002/hello-world/DISCUSSION_06.md

 <span class="greenText">green lines</span> are a statement. <br>
 <span class="pinkText">pink curly braces</span> indicate start and end of a code block. <br>
 <span class="dodgerBlue">blue code</span> determines which code should run.<br>
+        <h2>Data Types</h2>
+    - Numeric: Handles numbers.
+Example: 0.75
+    - String: Letters and other characteristics.
+Example: 'Hi, Ivy!'
+    - Boolean: Show one of two values; true or false.
+Is like a light switch only two outcomes.
+Quotes should always be straight. <br>
+String should always be writtin in one line. <br>
+        <h2>Rules for naming variables</h2>
+    1. Name must begin with either a letter, dollar sign, or underscore, can never start with a number.
+    2. Cannot use a dash or a period in a variable name.
+    3. Cannot use keywords or reserved words such as var.
+    4. Case sensitive.
+    5. Use a short and simple name that describes the variable info.
+Like "firstName" or "lastName"
+    6. If your variable is made up of multiple words make sure the first letter of the first word is lowercase and after the first word every word must start with a capital.
 </body>
 </html>